Officials in northern Pakistan say a suicide bomber has struck a market near the country's military headquarters, killing at least 13 people.

 On Sunday, the Taliban said it was behind a deadly suicide bombing that targeted a military convoy in the town of Bannu.
 That blast killed at least 20 Pakistani soldiers, and a Taliban spokesman warned the group would "carry out more such attacks in the future."

-Meanwhile, the governor of Pakistan's Khyber Pakhtunkhaw province, worst hit by Taliban attacks, told VOA's Deewa Radio if Taliban continued their attacks, the government would not be able to pursue a peace process with them.
+Meanwhile, the governor of Pakistan's Khyber Pakhtunkhaw province, worst hit by Taliban attacks, told VOA's Deewa Radio that if Taliban continued their attacks, the government would not be able to pursue a peace process with them.

 "My view is that our culture and norms requires that killings and peace cannot go together.
 If you do not follow these norms and do not give opportunity to peace, it will not be possible to achieve peace," he said.